paeneumbra/dotfiles/README.md

 sudo passwd {{user}}
 ```

-For installation follow instructions in [makefile](./installation/arch/makefile) setup-gnome instead of setup-awesome.
+For installation follow instructions in [makefile](./linux/installation/makefile) for gnome instead of awesome.

 ## IDEA